olehpi/GPTforJava/README.md

 text2025-11-28 19:15:23.456 INFO  TelegramBotSpeakWithUser - Bot started!
 Write anything to your bot in Telegram → instant reply!
 Example conversation
-You: Привет бот
+You: Hi my bot!
 Bot: Hi, User!
-You told: Привет бот
+You told: Hi my bot!
 You: How are you?
 Bot: Hi, User!
 You told: How are you?
-Required dependencies (already in build.gradle) gradleimplementation 'org.telegram:telegrambots-longpolling:7.10.0' implementation 'org.slf4j:slf4j-simple:2.0.13'
+Required dependencies (already in build.gradle) gradle implementation 'org.telegram:telegrambots-longpolling:7.10.0' implementation 'org.slf4j:slf4j-simple:2.0.13'
 Code highlights